You are here

 Why can't DTS do this for me?

-Although Technology Services provides the application and can help you with the clean up process, you must ultimately decided what files must be retained for your job and which are not necessary.
+Although Technology Services provides the application and can help you with the cleanup process, you must ultimately decide what files must be retained for your job and which are not necessary.
 Additionally, the PII searching software will find sensitive PII such as passwords and financial account numbers that you should keep private even from your computing support personnel.

 Can I scan my personal computer?